 Over the years, Jack enjoyed keeping himself busy with the West Point Alumni Association, the Reserve Officers Association, the Knights of Columbus, the Cape Fear Railroaders Club, and church activities.
 Inspired by his Irish heritage, he developed a passion for genealogy research.
 He spent many years tracing his ancestry to the Emerald Isle, which he visited on two separate trips.

 Jack was very passionate about music, especially the music of the Big Band era, and he shared his love of music freely with everyone in his life.
 His children can certainly trace their love of music from his extensive record collection that provided the soundtrack to their formative years.

 After living in Fayetteville, NC for more than 30 years, he moved to Sanford, FL in 2017 to be near his daughter, Sara.

 The family will receive visitors on Friday, January 24 at 11:30 AM at Saint Elizabeth Ann Seton Catholic Church, 1000 Andrews Road, Fayetteville, NC 28311, (910) 488-1797.
 A traditional Catholic funeral service will be held at 12:30 PM, followed by a graveside service at 2:00 PM at Sandhills State Veterans Cemetery, Fort Bragg, NC.
 A luncheon will be served at the church after the graveside service.

 Services are entrusted to Sullivan’s Highland Funeral Service & Crematory.

-To send flowers to U.S. Army Ret.
-Col. John Cardinal McCloskey, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of U.S. Army Ret.
+Col. John Cardinal McCloskey, Jr., please visit our floral store.